KenYew/python-playground/HIDDEN.md

       return oneDigit[inputNumber]
     elif inputNumber < 20: # 2: If inputNumber < 20, immediately return twoDigitWord from dictionary
       return twoDigits[inputNumber]

-    # 3: If ones digit exist and is non-zero (inputNumber % 10 > 0),
+    else: # 3: If 20 <= inputNumber < 99,
-    # retrieve oneDigitWord from dictionary else return empty string for zero
+      # Retrieve oneDigitWord from dictionary if ones digit exist and is non-zero else return empty string for zero
       oneDigitWord = f' {oneDigit[inputNumber % 10]}' if inputNumber % 10 else ""
       return f'{tens[inputNumber // 10]}{oneDigitWord}' # 4: Extract tensWords from dictionary and append with oneDigitWord as result

   def getThreeDigitNumber(inputNumber):
     if not inputNumber: # EDGE: Immediately return empty string if invalid inputNumber return ""
-    if not inputNumber // 100: # 1: If inputNumber // 100 is zero (hundreds digit does not exist), call getTwoDigitNumber function instead return getTwoDigitNumber(inputNumber)
+    # 1: If inputNumber < 100 (where inputNumber // 100 is zero, hundreds digit does not exist), call getTwoDigitNumber function instead
+    elif not inputNumber // 100:
+      return getTwoDigitNumber(inputNumber)

-    # 2: If tens digits exist and are non-zero (inputNumber % 100 > 0),
+    else: # 2: If inputNumber > 100,
-    # call the getTwoDigitNumber function to retrieve twoDigitWord from dictionary else return empty string for zero
+      # Call the getTwoDigitNumber function to retrieve twoDigitWord from dictionary if tens digits exist and are non-zero else return empty string for zero
       twoDigitWord = f' {getTwoDigitNumber(inputNumber % 100)}' if inputNumber % 100 else ""
       return f'{oneDigit[inputNumber // 100]} Hundred{twoDigitWord}' # 3: Extract oneDigitWord from dictionary and append with twoDigitWord as result

   # EDGE: Check if inputNumber are within the range constraints between 0 and 2^31 - 1 for a 32-bit system
-  if not inputNumber or inputNumber < 0 or inputNumber > 2 ** 31 - 1:
+  if inputNumber < 0 or inputNumber > 2 ** 31 - 1:
     return "Invalid Input!"

   # EDGE: Immediately return "Zero" if inputNumber == 0